Partner, Washington, D.C.

 - Richard earned his LL.M. in Health Law from the University of Houston Law Center, where he was awarded the Dean’s award, and his J.D. and from the University of Florida College of Law.

 - Richard holds a Juris Doctor from University of Florida College of Law and obtained his undergraduate degree in political science from Alabama A&M University.
-He also holds a master’s in political science University of Florida and a LL.M in Health from University of Houston Law Center.
+He also holds a master’s in political science from University of Florida and a LL.M in Health from University of Houston Law Center.

 - Co-author, “Expatriation Tax Next on IRS Crypto Enforcement List”, Law360, October 28, 2019